dint-dev/kind_uuid/README.md

 If you don't specify _DateTime_ yourself, it is taken from the zone-local [clock](https://pub.dev/documentation/clock/latest/clock/clock.html)
 (in [package:clock](https://pub.dev/packages/clock)).
 In Dart, _DateTime_ has millisecond precision in browsers and microsecond precision in other platforms.
-If the system clock moves backward (because of time synchronization), a small (under 1 second) change is ignored and the previous clock value will be returned until the system clock is greater than it.
+If the system clock moves backward (because of network time synchronization), a small (under 1 second) change is ignored and the previous clock value will be returned until the system clock is greater than it.
 Thus timestamps tend to retain the real chronological order.

 The (usually 14 bit) "clock sequence" field has a random value.
 If timestamp is equal to the previous timestamp, the previous clock sequence value is incremented by a random amount.
 Integer